zurinaza/KAPP-UPM/README.md

 ];

 const VIBE_STEPS = [
-  ['build', 'Open Google AI Studio', 'ai.google.dev/aistudio — sign in with your Google account.'], ['build', 'Type what you want to build', 'An app, a game, a webpage.
-Plain language — use the five fields below as your script.'], ['build', 'Click Build', 'The AI writes the code.
-You do not read it.'], ['build', 'Ask it to convert the code into readable HTML', 'One instruction: &ldquo;convert this into a single readable HTML file.&rdquo; This is the step people miss.'], ['build', 'Copy the code', 'Select all of it.
-You are about to paste it somewhere else.'], ['share', 'Open Google Sites and choose Embed &rarr; Embed code', 'Paste the code into the box.'], ['share', 'Drag the box to fit your content', 'Resize until the whole thing is visible without scrolling inside it.'], ['share', 'Preview, and edit if needed', 'Look at it as a student would, on a phone as well as a laptop.'], ['share', 'Set who you want to share it with', 'Your class, your faculty, or anyone with the link.'], ['share', 'Publish', 'You now have a working teaching tool with a URL you can send.']
+  ['build', 'Open Google Gemini and select Canvas', 'Canvas is the mode that writes code and previews it side by side.'], ['build', 'Type what you want to build', 'An app, a game, a webpage.
+Plain language — use the five fields below as your script.'], ['build', 'Let it generate', 'The AI writes the code in the Canvas panel.
+You do not read it — you look at the preview.'], ['build', 'Ask it to convert the code into readable HTML', 'One instruction: &ldquo;convert this into a single readable HTML file.&rdquo; This is the step people miss.'], ['build', 'Copy the code', 'Select all of it.
+You are about to paste it somewhere else.'], ['share', 'Open Google Sites and choose Embed &rarr; Embed code', 'Paste the code into the box.'], ['share', 'Drag the box to fit your content', 'Resize until the whole thing is visible without scrolling inside it.'], ['share', 'Preview, and edit if needed', 'Look at it as a student would, on a phone as well as a laptop.'], ['share', 'Set who you want to share it with', 'Your class, your faculty, or anyone with the link.'], ['share', 'Publish', 'You now have a working teaching tool with a URL you can send.'], ['update', 'To change anything later, go back to your Gemini Canvas', 'Edit the code you generated earlier, ask for the readable HTML again, then re-paste it into Google Sites.
+Do not try to edit the pasted code inside Sites.']
 ];

 const ICHECK = [